staramidst/staramidst/README.md

 - HCC AS PROGRAMMING · Dec 2014

 # Competitions

+-TBD

 # Current Orgs

+- Xericile · October 2023
+A company that is innovative that does research, and development, with long-term thinking.

 # Past Employment

 - AMD · Oct 2021